 Short-Term Rentals and CC&Rs

-Question: We live in a neighborhood in Oregon that has CC&Rs that prohibit commercial enterprises and are supposed to be used for residential purposes only.
+Question: We live in a neighborhood in Washington that has Declarations of Covenants, Conditions, and Restrictions (CC&Rs) that prohibit commercial enterprises and are supposed to be used for residential purposes only.
 My neighbor is using their house for short-term rentals.
 They advertise the rental and rent their house out for single days and weeks at a time.
 Since they are making money by running a rental business, doesn’t this violate the CC&Rs?